Binary Tree Recursive/Level Traversal

 The variable i

-keeps track of the position of the node cur
+keeps track of which number cur

 int sz = q.size();